 - It should have actionable tips with simple steps.

 Readers these days want short steps to resolve their problems.

-As described earlier, the conclusion made by Buzzsumo after analyzing 100 million+ articles also indicated that emotionally appealing infographics have been shared more than others, and that the people shared what they found useful.
-The results will help you create sharable infographic.
+As described earlier, the conclusion made by Buzzsumo after analyzing 100 million+ articles also indicated that emotionally appealing infographics have been shared more than others and that the people shared what they found useful.
+The results will help you create a shareable infographic.